Carnival Corp. [CCL] stock Upgrade by Wells Fargo analyst, price target now $22

 Sponsored

-With a spectacular line-up of critically acclaimed shows, exclusive to Cunard, this new program of entertainment is the first of its kind at sea, in collaboration with award-winning theatre producers, directors, writers, choreographers, and performers.
+For guests dreaming of a cruise vacation to the Land Down Under, Holland America Line’s Australia and New Zealand season sailing from November 2025 to March 2026 is now open for booking.
+From vibrant capital cities to captivating scenery, Holland America Line’s cruises to Australia and New Zealand are a tapestry of diverse landscapes and unique cultures.

+Carnival Corp. stock has also gained 3.85% of its value over the past 7 days.
+However, CCL stock has inclined by 45.49% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -6.38% and lost -11.33% year-on date.

-If compared to the average trading volume of 30.54M shares, CCL reached a trading volume of 39286330 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CCL stock reached $20.77 billion, with 1.12 billion shares outstanding and 983.41 million shares in the current float.
+Compared to the average trading volume of 31.42M shares, CCL reached a trading volume of 29946428 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Carnival Corp.
+Here’s what leading stock market gurus have to say about Carnival Corp.
 [CCL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CCL shares is $20.72 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CCL stock is a recommendation set at 1.75.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.